lonnieezell/myth-auth/docs/authentication.md

     ];

 ### auth.activeResetter
-This can be either false or string with a namespaced class name.
+This can be either null or string with a namespaced class name.
 Using a class name will force `resetter` service to use this class to send a reset message.

 	public $activeResetter = 'Myth\Auth\Authentication\Resetters\EmailResetter';